jdortiz/Malometer/README.md

 registers taking 5 seconds to complete.

 1. Add a convenience constructor for the Agent with a given name.
-2. In the fake importer:
+2. Define a fake importer method in the app delegate that does:
-   1. Create a category with the convenience constructor.
+   1. Create a category with its convenience constructor (any name).
    2. Create 10.000 registers with different names using the convenience constructor.
    3. Relate the object and the category.